ivan-verges/TestResultsAnalizer/README.md

 ## Dependencies
-To run this project you need to install the .NET 7.0 SDK, which you can download from here:('https://dotnet.microsoft.com/en-us/download/visual-studio-sdks')
+To run this project you need to install the .NET 7.0 SDK, which you can download from here: https://dotnet.microsoft.com/en-us/download/visual-studio-sdks

 ## How to run this project